Ayush37/WDML_test/README.md

 # WDML_test
-A simple application to display USWDML dataset over a geoMap
+A simple application to display USWDML dataset over a geoMap using MapBox

 Sample screenshot